 The specialist nurse or doctor will ask you about your symptoms and intimate questions regarding your sexual history.
 It is important to be open and honest with them so that they can identify and manage any infections you may have.

-A swab (a stick with a soft cotton bud at the tip) is used to sample any vaginal discharge.
-This can be tested straight away or sent away to the lab for confirmation.
+A swab (a stick with a soft cotton bud at the tip) is used to sample any vaginal discharge and this can be tested straight away or sent away to the lab for confirmation.

 BV is not contagious if your partner is of the opposite sex.
 However, in same-sex relationships, we usually advise that both people get treatment.